 J.L. passed away in 1964.
 Four years later, the company he co-founded went public as Dollar General Corporation, posting annual sales of more than $40 million and net income in excess of $1.5 million.
 In 1977, Cal Turner Jr., who joined the company in 1965 as the third generation Turner, succeeded his father as president of Dollar General.
 Cal Turner Jr. led the company until his retirement in 2002.
 Under his leadership, the company grew to more than 6,000 stores and $6 billion in sales.

-Today, the company is a leading discount retailer with over 13,000 stores in 43 states.
+Today, the company is a leading discount retailer with more than 15,000 stores in 44 states.
 The company remains true to the humble ethic of hard work and friendly customer service embodied by the founding family.

 The yellow Dollar General store sign is a popular symbol of value.
 Our convenient, everyday low prices model has survived and thrived through the decades.
 The company remains true to the humble ethic of hard work and friendly customer service embodied by the founding family.
 About a quarter of Dollar General's merchandise still sells for a dollar or less.
 The simplicity that defined our past is the engine that drives our success today.

 Learn more about Dollar General's comprehensive history by clicking here